BKTianLearning/maya-pip/README.rst

 executables the packages will be installed in the site-packages directory of the chosen version of Maya.

-From the command line:
+Command line:

+    mayapip -h
-    mayapip -h              will print the default help from the pip command
+        will print the default help from the pip command

-    Additional arguments:
+Maya arguments:

+	--maya_version:
-	--maya_version:         which version of Maya to use ( only needs to be provided if multiple version of Maya are installed )
+        which version of Maya to use ( only needs to be provided if multiple version of Maya are installed )